prsai/ibotg/README.md

 * echo user: it's your user on Telegram that must be mapped in IRC for echo messages (if enabled) and history logs, it must be different from master user (see Running section).

+* media user: it's the user on IRC that shows media URLs for history messages, as it's not possible to show the URLs inline as on regular messages.
+Both ircnick and telegram_name must be the same.

 Another file you should adapt to your system is "tg", this is the script ibotg uses to launch telegram-cli with all the necessary options, you can